learn-co-curriculum/dsc-set-up-aws-iam/README.md

 <img src="https://raw.githubusercontent.com/learn-co-curriculum/dsc-set-up-aws-iam/main/assets/aws_access_5.png">

 Now let's test your set up!
 We're going to try to create an empty bucket from a jupyter notebook.
 Go ahead and navigate to a logical location in your terminal and open a new jupyter notebook.
 Run these commands in the first cell.
+N.B.
+AWS bucket names can consist only of lowercase letters, numbers, dots, and hyphens; a suggestion here is 'Bucket='test-bucket-<random_number_or_word>'.

 ```
 # If you haven't already, you may need to uncomment and run the following line.
 You should only need to do the  pip install once.